How to Build a Salesforce Summary Report

 Now you have a chart that’s a hefty addition to your report and dashboard.
 This makes the data easier to digest and less overwhelming for those that find rows of results difficult to comprehend.

-How to Access Salesforce Summary Reports
+How to Access Summary Reports

 The last thing you want to do is create a report and never use it again.
 There are numerous ways to access your reports once you’ve built them.